Lucky Tiger: Fukushima Fishermen Pin Hopes On Pufferfish - UrduPoint

 Now, each morning at Matsukawaura port, 50 kilometres (30 miles) north of Fukushima Daiichi, boat crews heave buckets overflowing with fat, dark-spotted tiger pufferfish into the arms of waiting family members.

-For 43-year-old Ishibashi, the fish marketed as "Fukuoka" -- meaning "lucky tiger" -- lives up to its name.
+For 43-year-old Ishibashi, the fish marketed as "fukutora" -- meaning "lucky tiger" -- lives up to its name.

 "We're catching new, attractive species, and drawing attention from consumers.
 We can show them that fish from Fukushima is safe and delicious," he said.